KMA-Aarhus/pcr-primer-tool/README.md

 # PCR primer tool
-IN DEVELOPMENT

-This workflow is created for the Department of Clinical Microbiology at Aarhus University Hospital to aid in monitoring of mutations in PCR primer sites.
+This tool is created for the Department of Clinical Microbiology at Aarhus University Hospital to aid in monitoring of mutations in PCR primer sites.

-The end goal is a GUI allowing the user to:

-- Download species specific databases from NCBI
-- Perform local BLAST searches comparing query nucleotide sequences to the downloaded databases
-- Produce overview tables for detection of mutations in primer sites
+There are two different workflows: One using an online blast on NCBI and another which performs a local blast search using a downloaded database.

+The local search option allows detection of more than 5000 hits and is more user friendly.
+However, if you require a very large database, use the online version.